Textual Healing PR Edinburgh Fringe roster 2024

 Textual Healing PR has 15 acts going up this year, an exciting mix of brilliant newcomers and must-see breakthrough acts.

-I’m delighted to be bringing back the award-winning and philosophy and pop culture-mixing Chelsea Birkby after her highly acclaimed 2022 debut, and Dave’s Joke of the Fringe winner and children’s author Olaf Falafel with shows for adults and for children, plus a number of acts who had a 4 and 5-star laden 2023: Dungeon Master and comedian Sasha Ellen, who is bringing a solo show about her own kind of MILFdom and the interactive D&D-style game show Character Building Experience; the hilariously self-hating, Chortle Award-nominated Alexander Bennett and globetrotting storyteller extraordinaire Ollie Horn.
+I’m delighted to be bringing back the award-winning and philosophy and pop culture-mixing Chelsea Birkby after her highly acclaimed 2022 debut, and Dave’s Joke of the Fringe winner and children’s author Olaf Falafel with shows for adults and for children, plus a number of acts who had a 4 and 5-star laden 2023: Dungeon Master and comedian Sasha Ellen, who is bringing a solo show about her own kind of MILFdom and the interactive D&D-style game show Character Building Experience; the hilariously self-hating, Chortle Award-nominated Alexander Bennett and globetrotting storyteller extraordinaire, the “toxic” Ollie Horn.

-Much, much more information below, including keywords!
+Much, much more information below – including keywords!

-Each act name is linked to their website, and show name links to the EdFringe listing info.
+Act names link to their website, and show name links to the EdFringe listing info.

 Alexander Bennett: Emotional Daredevil